morningfanfan/get-20/README.md

 RULE: Eat cubes in the same color as your ball, and avoid the black ones!

-(Remeber, the moving directions of all of the cubes will be randomly)
+(Remeber, the moving directions of all of the cubes will be random)

 You LOSE when you touch the black bombs, and you WIN when you collect 20 points!